Citizens Bank Money Market Rates: Current APYs and How They Compare

 Citizens Bank Money Market Rates Right Now

-Citizens offers two primary personal money market options.
-The rate you earn depends heavily on account type, balance and relationship status.
+Citizens currently offers two primary money market options.
+The yield you earn depends on whether you qualify for preferred relationship pricing.

 Citizens Personal Money Market

-This is the standard money market account most customers encounter.
+This is the standard money market account most retail customers see.

-- Rates do not meaningfully increase with higher balances
+- Rates are consistent across tiers and do not scale meaningfully with balance

 - New money deposits